 Male Aussies are extremely easy to train, being so eager to get involved that they won’t need any coaxing.
 They thrive off of positive reinforcement and are highly motivated by food, but be careful not to give them too many treats to watch their weight.

 Not lacking in energy, the female Aussie might need some convincing to train.
-However, once she’s interested she’ll have a laser-focus and pick things up fast because of the advanced maturity mentioned earlier.
+However, she’ll have a laser focus once she’s interested and pick things up fast because of the advanced maturity mentioned earlier.

-The female of the breed might be harder to get interested, but once they are they’ve definitely got a leg up on training.
-Their level of focus and quick learning curve is hard for their easily-distracted counterpart.
+The female of the breed might be harder to get interested, but once they are, they’ve definitely got a leg up on training.
+Their level of focus and quick learning curve is hard for their easily distracted counterpart.

 Are There Any Health Differences?

-Australian Shepherds don’t have as many health concerns as some breeds, but there are a couple major ones for each gender to worry about.
+Australian Shepherds don’t have as many health concerns as some breeds, but there are a couple of major ones for each gender to worry about.

 The good news is that the biggest health concerns with male Aussies come later in life, which means you have time to neuter your pet and hopefully reduce the possibility of prostatic hyperplasia and testicular cancer.